ronf/asyncssh/docs/index.rst

-As in the direct TCP connection example above, the default would be to send and receive bytes on this connection rather than strings, but here we set the encoding to UTF-8 to be able to directly send and receive strings:
+As in the direct TCP connection example above, the default would be to send and receive bytes on this connection rather than strings, but here we set the encoding explicitly to be able to send and receive strings:

    .. include:: ../examples/listening_client.py
       :literal: